In an attempt to collect an Egyptian Diaspora of favorite recipes, I am delighted to host Dr. Samia Spencerat on my blog “Chez Nermine”.

 Leftovers will keep for a few days in the fridge.
 It can be served as a main dish on a breakfast table, an hors d’œuvre at a cocktail party, or an appetizer before dinner.
 Guests love the unusual taste, and often attempt to guess the fragrant aroma of the spice.
 It is easy to carry if taken to a party.
 There has never been a person who did not like it, on the contrary, it generates lots of oohs and aahs!

-Samia’s Fava Beans Dip
+Samia’s Fava Bean Dip

 Serves 6 people